 Tracking Climate.
-Mapping Risks.
-Uncovering Exposure.
+Mapping Exposure.
+Uncovering Risks.

 Hi there!
 I’m Tino, a climate scientist passionate about the intersection of climate change and public health.

-I’m currently pursuing a Master’s degree in Climate Science at the University of Bern and the Oeschger Centre for Climate Change Research.
+I’m currently pursuing a PhD in Climate Science at the University of Bern and the Oeschger Centre for Climate Change Research.
 My academic focus lies in climate-related hazards and environmental epidemiology.
 I explore how climate change affects human health by analyzing exposure to environmental risks and identifying vulnerable populations, with the goal of strengthening societal resilience to current and future challenges.

 I hold a Bachelor’s degree in Environmental Sciences from the University of Bayreuth, where I developed a broad interest in environmental systems and worked on evaluating the changes of the precipitation distribution and intensity and their consequences for water balance as my Bachelor`s thesis.
 Outside of research, you’ll often find me in the mountains with my dog—climbing, hiking, or cycling.